stevegeek/access_allow/README.md

 'Checks' are basically controller methods which return a boolean to determine if the check 'passed' or 'failed'.
 Checks are normally custom code written for the given context of the feature.
-Note that checks do not need to perform the abilities checks specified by `with:`, these are performed by the Perms logic for you.
+Note that checks do not need to perform the abilities checks specified by `with:`, these are performed by the gem logic for you.

 Checks are specified by providing an instance method on the controller named `allow_(name)?`, where `name` is the check name, and which returns a boolean.

-For example, if one if defining a check for a action allow rule where the user must be approved on the platform, and have a specific ability assigned to them, then the 'check' part (named say `approved_user`) is "user must be approved on the platform" part of the rule, and would be defined on the controller as an instance method `allow_approved_user?`.
+For example, if defining a check for an action allow rule where the user must be approved on the platform, and have a specific ability assigned to them, then the 'check' part (named say `approved_user`) is "user must be approved on the platform" part of the rule, and would be defined on the controller as an instance method `allow_approved_user?`.

 There are some predefined 'common' checks, where you do not need to define the `allow_(name)?` method.
 These are:

 * `:public`: anyone, logged in or not
-* `:authenticated_user`: any logged in user
+* `:authenticated_user`: any logged in user  (uses `current_user` or whatever is set as the `current_user_method` in the config)

 # View helper to check permissions of user for conditional view sections